LewisJEllis/awesome-lua/readme.md

 - [Drystal](https://drystal.github.io/) - Open source, games can run on Linux or on any platform with a recent web browser.
 - [Amulet](http://www.amulet.xyz/) - Open source, audio/visual toolkit suitable for small games and experimentation.
 It runs on Windows, Mac, Linux, HTML5 and iOS.
 - [LÖVR](https://lovr.org) - 3D framework for creating virtual reality experiences, inspired by LÖVE 2D.
+- [nCine](https://ncine.github.io/) - A cross-platform 2D game engine with an emphasis on performance, written in C++11 and optionally scriptable in Lua.

 ### Game Development